curtcox/elizabot-js/README.md

 - `generate-reference.js` - Script to generate reference conversations
 - `eliza-reference.json` - JSON file with reference conversations
 - `eliza-reference.txt` - Human-readable reference conversations
-- `test-determinism.js` - Script to test the determinism of ElizaBot
+- `test-determinism.js` - Script to test the determinism of the browser implementation

 ## How It Works

 1. **Multiple Conversation Types**: We test conversations of various lengths and topics
 2. **Fixed Inputs**: Each conversation uses a consistent set of inputs
-3. **Seeded Randomization**: We replace JavaScript's `Math.random()` with our own deterministic random function
+3. **Seeded Randomization**: We use the browser implementation's seeded random function
 4. **Reference Generation**: We create reference outputs with known seeds
 5. **Determinism Testing**: We verify that given the same inputs and seeds, the outputs are always the same